 Very few organisations in Luton have achieved this level of recognition of their approach to diversity and nationally only a few organisations have achieved Leaders in Diversity.
-Squared is proud to use the logo on all our paperwork and has achieved number 42 in 2020 (2019: 26) in the National Centre for Diversity Top 100 organisations.
-In addition, in 2019-20, the Association was shortlisted as Most Improved Organisation and Claire McDonald was shortlisted for HR Director of the Year.
+Squared is proud to use the logo on all our paperwork and has achieved number 30 in 2021 (2020: 42) in the National Centre for Diversity Top 100 organisations.
+In addition, in 2020-21, the Association was shortlisted and won in the innovative project category for our new Purposeful Employment service.